Spinal stenosis diagnosis techniques

 - X-rays to look for signs of an injury, tumor or genetic abnormality

-- MRI, which provides a three dimensional view of your back and can detect damage to your discs and ligaments
+- MRI to provide a 3-D view of your back and can detect damage to your discs and ligaments

-- CT scan, which can show the size and shape of your spinal canal
+- CT scan to show the size and shape of your spinal canal

-If your doctor confirms that you have spinal stenosis, you may be prescribed a regimen of non-prescription medicine like acetaminophen and physical therapy.
+If your physician confirms that you have spinal stenosis, you may be prescribed a course of conservative treatments like pain medication, massage, light exercise and physical therapy.
 To learn more about treatment options, visit our spinal stenosis treatments page.

 Surgery can become an option if weeks or months of treatment do not bring relief and a return to everyday activities.
 Laser Spine Institute offers an alternative to traditional open spine procedures with minimally invasive outpatient spine surgery that uses a less than 1-inch incision to access the spine, resulting in a shorter recovery period^ for our patients.